Euglypha strigosa (Ehrenberg, 1848) Leidy, 1878

-Diagnosis: shell ovoid, laterally compressed, and composed of oval shell-plates; siliceous spines may project from the junctions of the shell-plates either singly or in pairs, randomly distributed over the whole of the body surface and varying in both size and shape; spines are held in position by organic cement and are often dislodged in preparation; aperture circular and surrounded by ten to thirteen denticulate apertural-plates; each apertural-plate is roughly oval, thickened at the denticulate margin, and carries a large median tooth with either three of four smaller teeth on each side; nucleus large with one or a few small nucleoli; plasma and filopodia normal.
+Diagnosis: Shell ovoid to pyriform, compressed, oval in transverse section, and composed of oval overlapping shell-plates; siliceous spines may project from the junctions of the shell-plates either singly or in pairs, randomly distributed over the whole of the body surface and varying in both size and shape; spines are held in position by organic cement and are often dislodged in preparation; aperture circular and surrounded by ten to thirteen denticulate apertural-plates; each apertural-plate is roughly oval, thickened at the denticulate margin, and carries a large median tooth with either three of four smaller teeth on each side.
+Nucleus large with one or a few small nucleoli; cytoplasm and filopodia normal.

 Ecology: Sphagnum and other mosses, also in sediments and between water plants.